ansible-community/images/docs/execution-environments/community-ee-release-process.md

 3. Builds `community-ee-base` and `community-ee-minimal` with `ansible-builder` and Podman.
 4. Tests each image with the repository's pytest suite.
 5. Publishes each image to `ghcr.io/ansible-community` with the release tag and `latest` tags.

-Do not start this workflow from the Actions page.
-Do not choose an EE, revision, or `latest` option in a workflow form.
-The published GitHub Release supplies the tag, and the workflow processes both images.

 ## Verify the release